 Food insecurity, as defined by the USDA, is a household-level economic and social condition of limited or uncertain access to adequate food.

-Hunger leads to low birth-weights, delayed development, and decreased language acquisition
+Hunger leads to low birth-weight, delayed development, and decreased language acquisition.

-Food insecure children have lower reading and math scores, more significant behavior and social problems, and lower high school graduation rates
+Food insecure children are more likely to have lower reading and math scores, more significant behavior and social problems, and lower high school graduation rates.

-Food insecurity has a larger negative impact on Oklahoma by weakening the labor force, decreasing educational attainment, and increasing healthcare costs.
+Food insecurity weakens the labor force, decreases educational attainment, and increases healthcare costs in Oklahoma.

 Hunger is Solvable

-By not fully utilizing these crucial programs, Oklahoma leaves $400 million on the table to fight hunger every year.
+By not fully utilizing these crucial programs, Oklahoma leaves hundreds of millions of dollars on the table to fight hunger every year.